Atharva-11/Noisy-Real-Classical-Shadows/FIGURES.md

 # Which code makes which figure

 The figure numbers in the left column are the numbers **as printed in the paper**.
-The filenames carry the generator's own historical numbering, which is not the same and never was — that is the main reason this table exists.

 Every figure is produced by a function in [`code/make_figures.py`](code/make_figures.py).
 Running